DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/final-project.md

 - **Intent and Objectives**:
   - A clear statement of what you aimed to achieve with your sound design.
 This can include the mood, atmosphere, and style you intended to convey.

-#### Pre-Production

-- **Script and Scene Analysis**:
-  - Notes on the script or scene descriptions, highlighting key moments that are significant for sound design.
-- **Sound Design Plan**:
-  - An outline of the planned soundscape, including ideas for ambiences, foley, and special effects pertinent to each scene.

-#### Production
+#### Reflection

-- **Foley Recording**:
-  - A detailed list of all the foley sounds recorded, the techniques and materials used, and the rationale behind each choice.
-  - Any challenges faced during foley recording and the solutions implemented.
-- **Ambiences and Effects**:
+- **Critical Listening and Evaluation**:
-  - Explanation of how each ambience track was created or sourced, and how it contributes to the scene's overall atmosphere.
-  - Description of the creation of special effects sounds, including any synthesis or processing techniques used.
-- **Dialogue**:
-  - Commentary on the dialogue recording process (if applicable), or the treatment of the provided dialogue tracks to fit them into the mix effectively.

-#### Post-Production
+  - Reflection on the final mix, evaluating what worked well and what could be improved.
+  - Insight into the creative choices made and how they align with the initial objectives.
 - **Mixing Process**:
   - A walkthrough of the mixing process, explaining how different elements were balanced.
   - Details on the use of compression, EQ, reverb, and other effects to achieve a cohesive sound.
 - **Technical Challenges**:
   - A section dedicated to any technical challenges encountered during the mixing process, including how they were overcome.

-#### Reflection

-- **Critical Listening and Evaluation**:
-  - Reflection on the final mix, evaluating what worked well and what could be improved.
-  - Insight into the creative choices made and how they align with the initial objectives.
-- **Peer and Self-Assessment**:
-  - Summaries of feedback received from peers or instructors and how this impacted the final project.
-  - Self-assessment of the sound design against professional benchmarks and personal expectations.

 ## Deliverables